 In 1892, the North Carolina State Supreme Court ruled that all the branch roads of the Wilmington & Weldon Railroad Company were liable for taxation.
 The original charter exempted the company from taxation as long as the profits did not reach eight percent of the capital stock.

-In 1900, the railroad was merged into the rapidly growing Atlantic Coast Line.
+In 1899, the railroad was merged into the rapidly growing Atlantic Coast Line Railroad of North Carolina.

 Towns on Route: